Weird Gloop elections

 Your submission's receipt will be acknowledged.
 Please contact us if you do not receive a response.

-- The page for the election is posted in early December.
+- The page for the election is posted on 9 January.

-- Candidates will be able to submit until 18 December.
+- Candidates will be able to submit until 22 January.
+The list of candidates will be updated as submissions are made.

 - Candidates should answer these questions during this time.